Learn about Dioxin

 - Summary of the Clean Air Act

 Congress added Section 129 to the Clean Air Act (CAA) in 1990 specifically to address emissions from solid waste combustion.
 Sections 111 and 129 require EPA to establish new source performance standards (NSPS) for new units, while sections 111(d) and 129 require the Agency to establish Emission Guidelines for existing units.
 Both the NSPS and the Emission Guidelines under section 129 use a Maximum Achievable Control Technology (MACT) type approach as used under section 112.
 NSPS are direct Federal regulations that apply to new sources.
 Emission Guidelines do not directly regulate solid waste combustion units, but rather, establish requirements for States Plans which are the vehicle by which States implement the Guidelines.
 Once approved, these State Plans become Federally enforceable.
-For further information see Section 129 Rules for Solid Waste Combustion (1 pp, 13 K, About PDF).
+For further information see the clean air act guidelines and standards for waste management which includes a list of the waste incineration rules (Section 129).

 Under TSCA section 8(e), any person who manufactures (including imports), processes, or distributes in commerce a chemical substance (including, generally, dioxin) or mixture and who obtains information which reasonably supports the conclusion that such substance or mixture presents a substantial risk of injury to health or the environment to immediately inform EPA, except where EPA has been adequately informed of such information.